Perast: History

 Perast also had free trade with the Republic of Venice and was granted the forgiveness of the Venetian authorities in the ruthless fight against pirates on the Adriatic.
 Because of this, the city grew and was enriched: only in the 18th century.
 For centuries, 20 palaces were built in Baroque style, 17 Catholic and two Orthodox churches.
-And since one of the best maritime schools was housed here, Peter I was sent here from Russia by promising sailors for training with extraordinary captain Marko Martinovic.
+Since one of the best maritime schools was housed here, Peter I was sent here from Russia by promising sailors for training with extraordinary captain Marko Martinovic.
 When Napoleon defeated the Republic of Venice in 1797, Perast was faithful to Venice for several months, but in the end the city had to lower the flag of St. Mark.
-From that moment began the decline of Perast: along with the whole area of the Bay of Kotor, it was left to the Austrians and Italians, and then the French, and then again under the rule of the Austro-Hungarian Empire and was in its composition to defeat in the First World War.
+From that moment began the decline of Perast: along with the whole area of the Bay of Kotor, it was left to the Austrians and Italians, and then the French, and then again under the rule of the Austro-Hungarian Empire until the empire was defeated in the First World War.
 In 1918, the city became part of the Kingdom of Serbs, Croats and Slovenians, and in 1941 it became part of the Italian province of Cattaro (Kotor).
 It was only in 1944 that the city gained independence in Yugoslavia and became one of the administrative areas of the Montenegrin Republic.
-Since 2006, the city has finally become part of an independent Montenegro.
+Since 2006, the city has become part of an independent Montenegro.